 There is no perfect way to achieve FIRE.
 Although we can each learn from each other and embrace tools like PocketSmith to guide us there, at the end of the day, we each have to decide how pursuing it fits in within our own goals.

 Reaching FIRE takes many years to achieve, so it’s important that we enjoy the process.
 I see no point living a life of dull deprivation for 5 to 10 years while we try to hit our retirement goals.

 Think about it this way, when you get to FIRE you want to still have some friends around to enjoy it with!

-The FIRE community is global and diverse.
+With social media to fuel the flames, the FIRE community is global and diverse.
 We are each working to find the delicate balance between living well while also living without.
 A high income obviously helps.
 But you can reach FI on a lower income too.
 The secret is to get your spending down and your saving rate up, squeezing the most out of each dollar you earn, because every dollar wasted adds up to a huge amount over a lifetime.